Megan Rapinoe's Success and Achievements in Timeline

 2012: Won gold medal at the 2012 Olympic Games

 In 2012, Rapinoe helped lead the United States to a gold medal at the Olympic Games in London.
-During the team's second group stage match against Colombia, she scored the game-winning goal.
-The U.S. defeated North Korea and New Zealand.
+During the team's second group stage match against Colombia, she scored the game-winning goal in the 33rd minute, contributing to a 3–0 win.
+The U.S. defeated North Korea 1–0 and New Zealand 2-0 in the quarterfinals.

-March 2013: Named Player of the Tournament at Algarve Cup
+March 2013: Player of the Tournament at Algarve Cup

 In March 2013, Megan Rapinoe was named Player of the Tournament at the 2013 Algarve Cup, which the U.S. won.

-On June 20, 2013, Rapinoe assisted Abby Wambach's record-breaking 159th international goal during a friendly match against South Korea.
-Later, during a friendly match against New Zealand, Rapinoe scored the game-opening goal on a direct free kick and was named Player of the Match.
+On June 20, 2013, during a friendly match against South Korea, Rapinoe assisted Abby Wambach's record-breaking 159th international goal.
+Later, in a friendly against New Zealand, Rapinoe scored the game-opening goal on a direct free kick and was named Player of the Match.

-On July 25, 2013, after scoring two goals and serving one assist during a 4–1 win over the Chicago Red Stars, Megan Rapinoe was named NWSL Player of the Week by the media for Week 16 of the 2013 NWSL season.
+On July 25, 2013, Megan Rapinoe was named NWSL Player of the Week for Week 16 of the 2013 NWSL season after scoring two goals and serving one assist during a 4–1 win over the Chicago Red Stars.

 2013: Board of Directors Award

-In 2013, Megan Rapinoe received the Board of Directors Award from the Los Angeles Gay and Lesbian Center.
+In 2013, Megan Rapinoe received the Board of Directors Award from the Los Angeles Gay and Lesbian Center for her advocacy for numerous LGBTQIA+ organizations, including GLSEN and Athlete Ally.

-December 2014: Inducted into Shasta County Sports Hall of Fame
+December 2014: Induction into Shasta County Sports Hall of Fame

-2015: Inducted into National Gay and Lesbian Sports Hall of Fame
+2015: National Gay and Lesbian Sports Hall of Fame Induction

-In 2015, Megan Rapinoe was inducted into the National Gay and Lesbian Sports Hall of Fame.
-Also in 2015, she was named NWSL Player of the Week for Week 1 of the 2015 NWSL season.
+In 2015, Megan Rapinoe was inducted into the National Gay and Lesbian Sports Hall of Fame and also named NWSL Player of the Week for Week 1 of the 2015 NWSL season.

 In 2015, Megan Rapinoe won the FIFA Women's World Cup with the United States national team.

-In 2015, Rapinoe returned to the Reign, and during the team's first match against Western New York Flash, she scored her first professional hat trick and served an assist to Jess Fishlock, contributing to the Reign's 5–1 victory.
-She was named NWSL Player of the Week.
+In 2015, during a match against Western New York Flash, Rapinoe scored her first professional hat trick and assisted Jess Fishlock, leading the Reign to a 5–1 victory.
+She was named NWSL Player of the Week for her performance.

-In September 2019, Rapinoe was recognized as a Reign Legend, joining 36 previous legends.
+In September 2019, Rapinoe was recognized as a Reign Legend by the Reign, joining 36 previous legends.

-Following the 2019 Women's World Cup, New York City honored the women's national team with a second ticker tape parade and were introduced by Robin Roberts at City Hall.
-Megan Rapinoe and her teammates were invited to the national capitol by Senator Chuck Schumer and Congresswomen Alexandria Ocasio-Cortez, Ayanna Pressley and Nancy Pelosi.
+Following the 2019 Women's World Cup, New York City honored the women's national team with a second ticker tape parade, introduced by Robin Roberts at City Hall.
+Megan Rapinoe and her teammates were also invited to the national capitol by Senator Chuck Schumer and Congresswomen Alexandria Ocasio-Cortez, Ayanna Pressley, and Nancy Pelosi.

-In 2019, Megan Rapinoe won the Ballon d'Or Féminin and was named The Best FIFA Women's Player, achieving significant recognition in her career.
+In 2019, Megan Rapinoe won the Ballon d'Or Féminin and was named The Best FIFA Women's Player.
+She also won the 2019 FIFA Women's World Cup with the United States national team.

-In 2019, Megan Rapinoe won the Golden Boot and Golden Ball awards at the Women's World Cup in France.
-The same year, she was Sports Illustrated's Sportsperson of the Year and was named The Best FIFA Women's Player.
+In 2019, Megan Rapinoe won the Golden Boot and Golden Ball awards at the Women's World Cup in France, becoming the second American to win the Golden Boot.
+She was also named Sports Illustrated's Sportsperson of the Year and The Best FIFA Women's Player.

 In 2020, Megan Rapinoe won the Best in Sports Shorty Award.